moderntribe/square-one/docs/docker/README.md

 # Overview

-General information and setup instructions for square one on docker.
+General information and setup instructions for SquareOne on docker.

 ## Table of Contents